Lab 9 - Thresholds

 Background: Continuous vs. Categorical Data

-Logical Operators for Categorization
+Boolean Operators for Categorization

 We will use Google Earth Engine to implement thresholds and categorize NDVI values.
 Logical operators like 'greater than' (gt), 'less than' (lt), and 'equal to' (eq) will be employed to separate the NDVI image into two categories: "no vegetation" or "vegetation."
-This simplification can be invaluable for certain types of analyses, like determining the proportion of a city that is vegetated.

 Part 1: Creating an NDVI Image